estherjk/mean-vagrant/README.md

     * You can launch the node app in 2 ways:
         * Simply type `node app.js`
         * Or type `supervisor app.js`
-    * The app should be up and running!
+    * Navigate to `localhost:3000`.
+The app should be up and running!